As is unfortunately the case with many other health conditions, there are numerous misconceptions that surround ADHD.

 Myth 5: ADHD isn’t a real medical disorder

 Research has demonstrated differences between a brain with ADHD and one without it, in addition to differences in how brain chemicals such as dopamine, norepinephrine, and glutamate operate.

-The parts of the brain involved especially impact our “executive functions,” such as planning, organizing, and initiating tasks.
+The parts of the brain involved in ADHD play an important part in our “executive functions,” such as:

 The bottom line

 As it stands, individuals with ADHD are often judged and unfairly labelled.
 Moreover, they often find: